 - 28.1.
 Effective Date of Order.
-Orders imposing disbarment, suspension, transfers to disability inactive status, or temporary suspension are effective on a date ten days after the date of the order, except where the Court finds that immediate disbarment, suspension, or temporary suspension is necessary to protect the public. - 28.2.
+Orders imposing disbarment, suspension, transfers to disability inactive status, or temporary suspension are effective upon entry. - 28.2.
 Recipients of Notice; Contents.
-By no later than the effective date of the order, the respondent attorney shall notify or cause to be notified by registered or certified mail, return receipt requested: - (a) all clients being represented in pending matters; - (b) all co-counsel in pending matters; and of the order of the Court and that the attorney is therefore disqualified to act as attorney after the effective date of the order.
+By no later than ten days after the effective date of the order, the respondent attorney shall notify or cause to be notified by registered or certified mail, return receipt requested: - (a) all clients being represented in pending matters; - (b) all co-counsel in pending matters; and - (c) all opposing counsel in pending matters, or in the absence of opposing counsel, the adverse parties, of the order of the Court and that the attorney is therefore disqualified to act as attorney after the effective date of the order except as permitted by Section 12.3(c).
 The notice to be given to the attorney(s) for an adverse party, or, in the absence of opposing counsel, the adverse parties, shall state the last known address of the client of the respondent attorney.
 The notice shall inform the recipient of the effective date of the suspension and the effect it will have on the attorney's representation of the client in the applicable matter.